JesusFilm/core/apps/docs/docs/02-getting-started/01-development-environment.md

 # Setup Development Environment

-We recommend using [Visual Studio Code](https://code.visualstudio.com/) with the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension which lets you use a [Docker container](https://docker.com/) as a full-featured development environment.
-Our docs are designed around developers using our container.
+We use [Visual Studio Code](https://code.visualstudio.com/) with the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+This lets you use a [Docker container](https://docker.com/) as a full-featured development environment.
 A devcontainer.json file in Core tells VS Code how to access (or create) a development container with a well-defined tool and runtime stack.

 To get started try the following:

 1. Install [Visual Studio Code](https://code.visualstudio.com/)
 1. Install [Docker Desktop](https://www.docker.com/get-started)